 Today’s news content comes to us not only through print media and television, but also from our computer screens, tablets, smaller devices and of course radio.
 Its creation and dissemination is multiplatform and global.

 The Bachelor of Arts (BA) in Journalism is designed to equip students with the skills to develop and deliver compelling, informative content for television, radio, the Internet and other forms of new media.
 As a Journalism major, you will develop competencies in writing, research, and production techniques, as well as gain knowledge from a solid foundation of liberal arts courses.
 The program’s dedicated high-definition facilities represent what is current in the industry and enhance learning in a digital environment.
-Moreover, there are ample opportunities within the program to work on the development of multi-platform projects, including work with our media partners at the Center for Cooperative Media, the campus radio station 90.3 WMSC, and the Montclair News Lab which airs on Montclair Township’s Local Access Channel 34 to ensure a contemporary, innovative and well-rounded experience.
+Moreover, there are ample opportunities within the program to work on the development of multi-platform projects, including work with our media partners at the Center for Cooperative Media, The Montclarion Newspaper, the campus radio station 90.3 WMSC, and the Montclair News Lab which airs on Montclair Township’s Local Access Channel 34 to ensure a contemporary, innovative and well-rounded experience.

 The Journalism curriculum includes courses in News Writing and Multimedia News Production which focus on the writing, reporting and producing elements of news programming that are applicable to studio news shows and interactive, digital platforms.
 Additional courses cover field production and editing, multimedia news production along with media history and criticism, and a required Ethics of Mass Communication course which analyzes the legal and ethical issues of the communications industry.